Sammidysam/GamePatcher/README.md

 	downloader.checkForUpdate();
 </pre>

 It will simply print out the current progress of the download.
+There is also a public float getProgress() method in Downloader which can be used to get the current progress if you intend to put it in a progress bar.
+The library does not provide this however since you may want to customize your progress bar and make it really awesome.